mdevasish/Tech_in_Asia_Content_Analysis/README.md

 Demo of the App:

 ![Landing page](https://github.com/mdevasish/Tech_in_Asia_Content_Analysis/blob/master/assets/TIA.gif)

+Steps to view the App:

+Prerequisites : Dockers is installed.

+1. Launch commandline interface after opening the folder 'Tech_in_Asia_Content_Analysis'

+2. Run the following commands. <port1> is an available port of the system and 5000 is a free port available on the ubuntu system of the Docker.

+    docker build -t app .

+    docker run --rm -p <port1>:5000 app

+  Ex : docker run --rm -p 5000:5000 app

+3. If the above command execution is successful without any errors, launch a browser and hit the url : http://localhost:<port1>/

 Note : I would like to thank Ivan for giving an opprotunity to work on the articles (kind of an end to end project implementation) which has strengthened me by showing a new direction in my journey of learning.
 The last two weeks have been quiet hectic, fun, chaos yet productive.